UPDATE: May 12, 2020

 Now that email is in the cloud, the slightly less labor-intensive solution is to write Powershell scripts that find these messages and quarantine them.
 Still, this can be a grueling task with a lot of overhead.

-More resilient than an on-prem server, the cloud won’t break under the weight of the traffic generated by your average reply-all email storm.
-And unlike the good ‘ol days of the datacenter, IT doesn’t own the email server, leaving them without any native tools to fix the problem.
+More resilient than an on-premises server, the cloud won’t break under the weight of the traffic generated by your average reply-all email storm.
+And unlike the good ‘ol days of the data center, IT doesn’t own the email server, leaving them without any native tools to fix the problem.

-How to end the reply-all email storm once and for all
+How to stop the reply-all email chain storm once and for all

-Last year, we had a front row seat to this travesty of email etiquette.
-One of our customers, a major US city with hundreds of thousands of accounts, suffered a reply-all email storm when a politician used a listserv of 5,000 government employees to share his positions on key issues and campaign.
+Last year, we had a front-row seat to this travesty of email etiquette.
+One of our customers, a major US city with hundreds of thousands of accounts, suffered a reply-all email storm when a politician used a listserv of 5,000 government employees to share his positions on key issues and campaigns.
 The reply-alls began flooding because of the email's polarizing subject matter, and hostility among employees was brewing.
 Using Avanan, the admin ended the email storm with just a few clicks.

 It is worth noting that every message in a reply-all email storm is considered legitimate by the email provider since it contains no malicious content like malware or viruses.
 Because of this, the vast majority of email security products cannot bring the madness of a reply-all email storm to an abrupt halt.
 Except for us, of course.